zemian/my-wordpress-starter/readme.md

 You can also use `check-update` or `version` to verify your installations.

-NOTE: The `wp core update` command will up auto update Themes!
+NOTE: The `wp core update` command will not auto update Themes!
 You have to run `wp theme update --all` separately.

 ## How to Remove Default Themes?